 I want China to succeed—and in the process help the world to succeed.
 As a planet, we have many challenges as we face stagnant economic growth, environmental destruction, increased border tensions, and terrorist threats.
 Anything we can do to reduce tension and increase prosperity will go a long way to help us in the future.

 Thank you for reading about my journey.
 I look forward to your comments and feedback.

 A Video Tour of China 2016

-I also want to thank Odyssey Tours and our tour planners for taking the time to organize such an exotic tour itinerary.
-The trip went as planned and without miss steps or surprises which is a testament to their knowledge and expertise.
-They are professionals in every sense of the word and I thank them for a well executed trip.
+Finally, I want to thank Odyssey Tours and our tour planners for organizing this trip of a lifetime.
+Our journey went off without a hitch, which is a testament to their knowledge and expertise.
+They are professionals in every sense of the word, and I commend them for a well-executed trip.